f4ble/pyarc/README.md

 Current features:
 - Interactive mode:
     * Custom commands (default_input_commands.py)
         * check_version - Checks for new build id
         * version - Returns Server Game Version
         * exit - Quit this program
         * shutdown - Shutdown server
         * online - List players online
         * etc
     * Add your own commands with InputHandler.registerCommand('command',callback)
+        * This enables you to add more than one callback for a single command.
     * Issue commands directly to the server with:
         * raw [command.....]

 - Service mode:
   * Hardcoded scheduled tasks.
 Get players, Get Chat, Run version check